SirusDoma/AMDaemon-Test/README.md

 ## Build Instructions ##

 1. Make sure to place required libs inside `Source\Dummy\Libs`
-2. Open the solution file with your favorite IDE and Build the solutions
+2. Open the solution file with your favorite IDE and Build the solution
 3. The executable can be found in `Build\<Build Config>\`

 ## Usage ##